• Home

 Saver’s Allowance

 Germany has an annual saver’s allowance called the Sparer-Pauschbetrag.
-This allows a certain amount of investment income to be tax-free if set up correctly.
+In 2026, this allows €1,000 of investment income per year to be tax-free for single taxpayers and €2,000 for married couples or civil partners filing jointly, if set up correctly.

 To use this allowance with a German bank or broker, you usually submit a Freistellungsauftrag, or exemption order.